Close

 Assets is Jira Service Management’s native asset and configuration management tool.
 It gives teams a flexible and dynamic way to track all kinds of assets and configuration items (CIs), enabling teams to easily link them to service requests, incidents, problems, changes, and workloads.

-AVAILABLE IN JIRA SERVICE MANAGEMENT PREMIUM, ENTERPRISE, AND DATA CENTER PLANS
+AVAILABLE IN JIRA SERVICE MANAGEMENT PREMIUM AND ENTERPRISE PLANS

 Meeples working on multiple products